 So if the mind is where the battle takes place, what is the mind battling?
 The mind is battling what is TRUE (God’s Word) versus what we think and do (stronghold/addiction).
 For example, God’s Word says not to worry (Matthew 6: 34), but by default we worry.
 We THINK it’s okay to worry, but God’s Word says not to worry.
 Another example is sexual impurity.
 We might fall into sexual temptation.
 Then we build our lifestyle based on what we think and do rather than what God calls us to- which is to be sexually pure (1 Thessalonians 4: 3 and 7).
 Hence, the battle starts in the mind.
 We are battling what God’s Word calls us to DO against what we think and how we behave (2 Corinthians 10: 3-5).
 The Bible also call this a battle between the flesh and Spirit.

-We might fall for the lie that because my behavior does not match what God is calling me to do then God’s Word must be unreliable or not true.
-However, ALL of God’s Word is true.
+We might fall for the lie and think "because my behavior does not match what God is calling me to do then God’s Word must be unreliable or not true."
+Actually, the opposite is true.
+ALL of God’s Word is true.
+So we use the Word to dictate our life and then we need to correct the wrong behavior we do.
 That is why it’s a battle.
 It’s a battle between the flesh (what I think and do) versus living by the Spirit of God (Romans 8: 6).
 So what mind battles are you having lately?
 Is it sexual impurity, lust, depression, angry, or alcoholism?
 The battle starts in the mind.